Kalonymus Kalman Shapira: United States

-Congregation Aish Kodesh, founded in 1992 and dedicated to the memory and teachings of Rabbi Shapira, is the first synagogue to call itself by that name.
+Congregation Aish Kodesh, founded in 1992 and dedicated to the memory and teachings of Rabbi Szapiro, is the first synagogue to call itself by that name.
 Led by Rabbi Moshe Weinberger, the neo-Hasidic synagogue is located in Woodmere, Long Island, New York.
 There is also a yeshiva called Aish Kodesh in Virginia.

 There is also a synagogue in Boulder, Colorado, founded in 2000, named Aish Kodesh.
 It was led by Rabbi Gavriel Goldfeder for ten years between 2003 and 2013.
 There is a recently founded synagogue in Manchester England named Aish Kodesh.

 Europe

 In 2010, the first synagogue in Post-holocaust Europe was opened under the name Adass Aish Kodesh and is led by Rabbi Y. Reuven Rubin, formerly of South Manchester Synagogue.